Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 9. **About us and features section on site**

-- 'About us' and 'features' section found on homepage and easily navigated to through the main menu or same page scroll arrows..
+- 'About us' and 'features' section found on homepage and easily navigated to through the main menu or same page scroll arrows.

 ![About us and features section](assets/images/readme/US9-1.png)